RasanPanag/Portfolio-website-html-JSON/README.md

   - **margin**: a margin is the space around an element's border, while padding is the space between an element's border and the element's content.
 Put another way, the margin property controls the space outside an element, and the padding property controls the space inside an element.
   - **text-align**: The CSS align-items property sets the align-self value on all direct children as a group.
 In Flexbox, it controls the alignment of items on the Cross Axis.
   - **Flexbox**: The Flexible Box Module, usually referred to as flexbox, was designed as a one-dimensional layout model, and as a method that could offer space distribution between items in an interface and powerful alignment capabilities.

+- **JavaScript**: JavaScript is a scripting language that enables you to create dynamically updating content, control multimedia, animate images, and pretty much everything else.
+  - **var**: let allows you to declare variables that are limited to the scope of a block statement, or expression on which it is used, unlike the var keyword, which declares a variable globally, or locally to an entire function regardless of block scope.
+  - **function**: A JavaScript function is a block of code designed to perform a particular task.
+A JavaScript function is executed when "something" invokes it (calls it).
+  - **ready**: The ready event occurs when the DOM (document object model) has been loaded.
+Because this event occurs after the document is ready, it is a good place to have all other jQuery events and functions.
+Like in the example above.
+  - **waypoint**: When you scroll to element it calls handler.
+Waypoints does not control the display or visibility of Elements.
+You can set an offset trigger point with the options Object.
+You can use the function you assign to handler to program changes within.
+Waypoints seems like a poor choice for naming this API.
+  - **flexslider**: Simple, semantic markup.
+Supported in all major browsers.
+Horizontal/vertical slide and fade animations.
+  - **fancybox**: fancyBox is a tool that offers a nice and elegant way to add zooming functionality for images, html content and multi-media on your webpages.

+- **JSON**: The JSON format is syntactically identical to the code for creating JavaScript objects.
+Because of this similarity, a JavaScript program can easily convert JSON data into native JavaScript objects.
+The JSON syntax is derived from JavaScript object notation syntax, but the JSON format is text only.